ankit-28-2/Car-Price-Prediction-model/README.md

-# Car Price-Prediction-model
-It is a Linear Regression based model on sklearn
+It is a Linear Regression based model on sklearn to predict the car prices